PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 09:55:13
+Last updated: 2024-04-05 09:55:46
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin